multiplexcuriosus/spice_up_coordinator/README.md

 ```
 This will only work if you commit the changes made to setup.py.

-6. cd into the Foundationpose directory and install the module into the venv with:
+6. In the Foundationpose directory, install the module into the venv with:
 ```
 pip install -e .
 ```